 Stress tests reveal how well your heart handles physical activity.
 This knowledge makes it easier to detect issues with blood flow in your heart.
-The team at South Shore Cardiovascular Associates provides stress tests at three locations in Brandon, Riverview, and Tampa, Florida.
+The team at South Shore Cardiovascular Associates provides stress tests at four locations in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 To schedule your stress test, call your nearest office or book an appointment online today.

 Also called an exercise stress test, this procedure shows how your heart functions during physical stress.
 Some heart problems are easier to diagnose when your heart is hard at work and beating fast.